top of page

 When to Visit Jackson Hole, Wyoming

 Jackson hole, Wyoming is a great place to visit in the winter or summer; i've also been in the fall.
-The only advantage in the fall was there was literally no one around at any of the popular sites.
-Some local stores weren't open due to seasonal closures, but it was nice how empty it was.
+The fall advantage was there were literally no people around at any of the popular sites.
+Some local shops weren't open due to off-season closures, but it was nice how empty it was.
 If you're looking for a ski trip, then obviously winter is a no-brainer, make sure to have your IKON full ski pass.
 Keep in mind the Jackson hole's altitude is at 6,800 ft so you might need to adjust for a day before going out to hike higher elevations.

 driving in Grand Tetons National Park